bubble-framework/bubble-framework/README.md

 # Workflow

 - Every time you open a new Pull Request in your GitHub repo, or push a change to an existing Pull Request, the Bubble workflow will blow a new bubble for you.
 Each bubble is provisioned with its own set of AWS resources using your Bubble-created IAM user credentials.
-This includes an S3 bucket to store your application's static assets, Lambda@Edge functions for handling server-side rendered routes, and a CloudFront distribution to serve up the assets from S3 and trigger the Lambdas
+This includes an S3 bucket to store your application's static assets, Lambda@Edge functions for handling server-side rendered routes and API routes, and a CloudFront distribution to serve up the assets from S3 and trigger the Lambdas
 - The first time we blow a new bubble for your project, a `{repo-name}-Lambdas` DynamoDB table will be provisioned with your Bubble-created IAM credentials in order to keep track of Lambdas associated with each bubble.
 This will be used when initiating teardown of your bubbles in the future
 - You may view the deployment progress within each Pull Request in your GitHub repository